Save Our magnificant Swans on Lake Mallalieu

 Learn about protected trumpeter swans in Wisconsin at the Wisconsin Department of Natural Resources website, at: https://dnr.wisconsin.gov/topic/WildlifeHabitat/swans

-To see maps of critical habitat areas in Lake Mallalieu and of proposed dredging in Lake Mallalieu's northeast critical habitat area, scroll down in our website.
+To see maps of critical habitat areas in Lake Mallalieu and of the proposed dredging in Lake Mallalieu's northeast critical habitat area, scroll down in our website.

-Scroll on to learn about the 3.62 tons of toxic arsenic and other toxic chemicals known to have been applied in the northeast portion of Lake Mallalieu, and known to still remain in lake sediments that would be disturbed by proposed dredging in northeast Lake Mallalieu.
+Scroll on to learn about the 3.62 tons of toxic arsenic and other toxic chemicals known to have been applied in the northeast portion of Lake Mallalieu, and known to still remain in lake sediments that would be disturbed by dredging in northeast Lake Mallalieu.
 Arsenic does not breakdown, but remains embedded in lake sediments until those sediments are disturbed, and then toxic arsenic is re-released into the lake water.
 Arsenic is a broad- spectrum and non-selective herbicide that will kill any aquatic plant.

-Learn more about proposed dredging in northeast Lake Mallalieu and the upstream Willow River channels at the website and FaceBook page of "Lake Mallalieu Dredging Info".
+Learn more at the website and FaceBook page of "Lake Mallalieu Dredging Info".
 Go to https://lakemallalieudredging.info and https://www.facebook.com/profile.php?id=61554953834957

 Lake Mallalieu Dredging Info